Strategic Design for Brand Effectiveness

 Tying it Together

-Take the Target Corporation, for example.
-It is the second most recognizable brand in the U.S. Its well-known brand statement, “Expect more.
-Pay less,” delivers a clear message that addresses its audience's needs, making it especially powerful.
-This effectiveness is rooted in persona research, which is a key part of the strategic design process.
+For example, Target Corporation is the second most recognizable brand in the U.S. Its well-known brand statement is: Expect more.
+Pay less, delivers a clear message that addresses its customer needs, making it especially powerful.
+This effectiveness is rooted in persona research, which is a key element in the strategic design process.

 In Conclusion

 Partnering with an experienced and competent design firm is mutually beneficial.
 Designers who base their process on thoughtful design research act more as brand consultants rather than just providers of visual design elements.
 They actively collaborate with clients to identify and solve branding challenges.
 Rather than focusing solely on deliverables, strategic designers consider the broader business objectives and outcomes.
-By understanding a client’s brand issues and addressing them strategically, they can achieve exceptional results.
+By understanding their brand issues and addressing them strategically, they can achieve exceptional results.

 Please feel free to email Thomas with questions or suggestions about the posted articles.
 I would appreciate the input.